rmwferguson/CV/CV.md

 * Full (clean) UK drivers licence

 ## Courses
+* Joint supervision of doctoral students (Feb 2020)
+* Recruitment and Secelction (University of Essex, 2019)

 * Fundamentals of Aerosol Science (British Aerosol Society, November 2015)
 * Astrobiology and the Search for Extra-terrestrial Life (Coursera University of Edinburgh, 2014)
 * Generalised Linear Modelling in R, (Imperial College London, 2011)